chat21/chat21-web-widget/README.md

 * userFullname
 * chatName ex: TileDesk
 * poweredBy ex: ```<a target="_blank" href="http://www.chat21.org/">Powered by <b>TileDesk</b></a>```
+* lang (optional) with this configuration it is possible to force the widget lang.
+The widget will try to get the browser lang, if it is not possible it will use the default "en" lang

 * Install and configure the  webapp chat for agent here : https://github.com/chat21/chat21-ionic